BruceEckel/IntroToEffectOrientedProgramming/ComputedPropertyKeys.md

     readonly [id in ID]: ID
     ```

-    This is part of a _mapped type_, which iterates over a union type `ID`.
+    `[id in ID]` is a _mapped type_, which iterates over a union type `ID`.
     For each member of the union, it creates a distinct property where the key is the value itself:

     ```ts
     type Keys = "a" | "b"